firebase/firebase-ios-sdk/README.md

   * Xcode 12.0 (or later)

-CocoaPods is still the canonical way to develop, but much of the repo now supports development with Swift Package Manager
+CocoaPods is still the canonical way to develop, but much of the repo now supports development with Swift Package Manager.

 ### CocoaPods